Listen to the Cancer.Net Podcast: When the Doctor Says Cancer, adapted from this content.

 Ask your doctor what clinical trials are available as a treatment option for you.
 A clinical trial is a research study to test whether a new treatment is safe, effective, and possibly better than standard treatment.

 You will need a system to track all of your research, appointments, test results, records, and finances.
-Organization helps you gain the most value from the time spent with your health care providers so you can make well-informed decisions.
+Organization helps you gain the most value from the time spent with your health care team so you can make well-informed decisions.

 If you have a smartphone or tablet, you can download Cancer.Net’s free mobile app to stay organized.
 It provides cancer information, tracks side effects, and saves prescription information.
 The app also records answers to your personal questions.